Nonlocality and dynamic response of Majorana states in fermionic superfluids: Expression for the differential conductance

 Omitting the terms which are small in the parameters $\omega_0/\tDlt,\tilde\omega_0/\tDlt\sim e^{-L/\xi}$ (see the previous section) one can keep only the first term in the latter equation

 In the stationary regime one can express both $A_k$ and $a_k$ from Eqs.~\eqref{SM:A_k+a_k_eqs}

-and show that Eq.~\eqref{SM:G(E)_res} transforms into Eq.~(6) of the main text, due to incoherence of the left and right sources ($\alpha_L\alpha_R^*\to 0$).
+and show that Eq.~\eqref{SM:G(E)_res} transforms into Eq.~\eqref{dc_dI_dV} of the next section, due to incoherence of the left and right sources ($\alpha_L\alpha_R^*\to 0$).
 Note that we neglect here all the direct tunneling processes in the wire which give the exponentially small corrections to the Eq.~\eqref{SM:G(E)_res} in the parameter $L/\xi$.

-In general to calculate the zero temperature differential conductance $g_k(eV)$ of the $k$th interface of the wire in the system with time-dependent parameters one should solve equations \eqref{SM:time-depend_MBS_eqs} and substitute the solutions $A_k$ into the Eq.~\eqref{SM:G(E)_def} together with the expression \eqref{SM:a_k_res} for $a_k$.
+In general to calculate the zero temperature differential conductance $g_k(eV)$ of the $k$th interface of the wire in the system with time-dependent parameters one should solve equations (\ref{SM:time-depend-MBS-eqs_L}, \ref{SM:time-depend-MBS-eqs_R}) and substitute the solutions $A_k$ into the Eq.~\eqref{SM:G(E)_res} together with the expression \eqref{SM:a_k_res} for $a_k$.